iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.goodsam.responder___14.2/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="com.goodsam.responder 4 reviews"/>
 </p>

+> Can we have a filter option by day of the week or time under future tasks, please?
+Sometimes with more than several hundreds on that list it is very difficult to find the relevant ones for VSS roles.
+Many thanks.<br> :date: __2021-05-21 10:00:55__

+> Works for me.
+However, it would be nice to be able to list future tasks differently or offer sort by options.<br> :date: __2021-05-14 17:42:33__

 > I've registered to volunteer at vaccination sites, received an email saying that they have noticed I hadn't taken up any opportunity, well that's because I haven't received any!
 Still receiving check in and chat and community response but nothing else.<br> :date: __2021-05-07 19:54:30__